wmac001/arc-overhang-orcaslicer-integration/README.md

 5. no wiping or z-hop during travel moves
 6. remaining print time shown during printing is wrong.
 The real printtime can be seen when opening the finished file in GcodeViewer.
 7. will take the first island of the prev. perimeter as a startpoint.
 If you dont like that point, turn the models along z-axis.
+8. Physics: The arcs need to be able to support their own weight without much deformation.
+Therefore narrow and long bridges will be generated, but not print successfull.
+Use some supports to stabilize critical areas.

 ## 5.1 Updates:
 Warping reduced by turning the fan of for the next few layers and printing them slow to.
 Turned into sagging, was a little much, working my way up again :)